Privacy Notice for Email Enquiries

 During our counselling appointments and while on the property of the counselling service, you will not harm yourself, the property and its contents, or me.
 Alcohol or recreational drugs should not be used prior to our appointments.
 If you are under the influence of recreational drugs or alcohol, I will end the session immediately and you will be charged the full fee for the appointment.

 Confidentiality and Code of Conduct

 All counsellors are required to work under supervision, this improves my ability to work effectively with clients.
 Supervisors aim to protect clients and counsellor by acting as an impartial third party in the work of the counsellor and client.
-I meet with my supervisor on a regular basis, I will keep your identity anonymous when discussing our work.
-My supervisor is bound by the same agreement of confidentiality and BACP code of conduct.
+I meet with my supervisor and peer supervision group on a regular basis, I will keep your identity anonymous when discussing our work.
+My supervisor and those involved in the supervisory process are bound by the same agreement of confidentiality and BACP code of conduct.

 I am the Data Controller for purposes of the Data Protection Act 2018.
 Specific data is collected from you voluntarily and retained for the purposes of our counselling arrangement.

 These include records of client details which are completed at the start of our work together.
 Background notes of our sessions and content, and copies of any questionnaires may be kept on file as a memory aid and to monitor progress.
 These records are subject to the provisions of the Act and are kept secure, private and confidential, except as indicated in the confidentiality part of our agreement.